cafjs/caf_cli/README.md

 There are two types of errors:

-* Application error: propagated in the callback, no attempt to recover it.
+* Application error: propagated in the callback or exception in `await`, no attempt to recover it.

 * System error: after all the attempts to recover fail, the error is propagated in the `onclose` handler.
 The session is no longer usable.

-Calling the `onclose` with no argument means the session closed normally, i.e., using its `close()` method.
+Triggering the `onclose` with no argument means the session closed normally, i.e., using its `close()` method.

 Note that the `onerror` handler in the websocket interface is for *internal use* only.
 Just use `onclose`.